-- Sponsored Content: Paying the influencer for posting articles about your brand on his/her blog or social channel.
+- Sponsored Content: Paying the influencer for posting articles about your brand on their blog or social channel.
 The influencer may even create the content for the post.

-- Co-Creating Content: You can collaborate with the influencer to prepare the content that will be published on your website, his/her website or a separate third-party website.
+- Co-Creating Content: You can collaborate with the influencer to prepare the content published on your website, their website, or a separate third-party website.

-- Social Media Mentions: You can get into an agreement with the influencer to mention your brand, or share your content in his/her social channels.
+- Social Media Mentions: You can agree with the influencer to mention your brand or share your content on their social channels.

-- Affiliate Marketing: You may go for an agreement with the influencer whereby you may give him/her a percentage of every sale that is done due to him/her.
+- Affiliate Marketing: You may go for an agreement with the influencer whereby you may give them a percentage of every sale due to them.

-- Discount Codes: You can give an influencer a unique discount code for your product or service that he/she can promote and offer to his/her audience.
+- Discount Codes: You can give an influencer a unique discount code for your product or service that they can promote and offer to their audience.

-- Create a list of qualified influencers – After deciding on the type of the campaign, you need to make a list of influencers who will be able to help you reach out to new people, improve your brand awareness, drive traffic to your website, and increase your sales.
+- Create a list of qualified influencers – After deciding on the type of campaign, you need to list influencers who will help you reach out to new people, improve your brand awareness, drive traffic to your website, and increase your sales.

-An influencer is an online authority who has a following of people listening to what he/she has to say.
-His/her followers are loyal and frequently shape their interests based on what the influencer says.
+An influencer is an online authority with a following of people listening to what they say.
+Their followers are loyal and frequently shape their interests based on what the influencer says.
 An influencer can be a: